Mynusjanai/japanese_classification/README.md

 # Feature Engineering
 The data was resized to 64x64 pixels for our CNN model to read over.
-A Tensorflow's ImageDataGenerator filter was put over the images at random to create variability in our data to reduce the chance of our model overfitting.<br>
+A Tensorflow's ImageDataGenerator filter was put over the images at random to create variability in our data to reduce the chance of our model overfitting.<br><br>

 # Modeling & Results